AntonioFasano/LookOut/source/readme.md

 I am a seasoned user of Microsoft Outlook, but I don't like it.
 Unfortunately I have been stuffing contacts in it for about 15 years.
 Migrating contacts to a different platform is not simple since they are stored in a very deep folder tree.
 Contact folders, and particularly nested contact folders, are a feature rather specific of Outlook.
 Categorizing contacts in some way is crucial to me, but every contact system has a specific classification approach (folders, categories, group, tags etc.) making it difficult to share contact data and preserving the original structure.
 Not to mention that, while classifying mails is always possible, many applications still have no facilities alike for contacts.
 Notably Thunderbird has no labelling for contacts and your choices are limited to the address book.

-Recently I discovered a Thunderbird extension adding categories to contacts and including the possibility to search contacts by category.
-MoreFunctionsForAddressBook, [MoreFunctionsForAddressBook](http://nic-nac-project.de/~kaosmos/morecols-en.html)
+Recently I discovered a Thunderbird extension adding categories to contacts and including the possibility to search contacts by category: [MoreFunctionsForAddressBook](http://nic-nac-project.de/~kaosmos/morecols-en.html)

 The time had come for the big switch.